grycap/oscar-landing/content/english/blog/post-oscar-text-to-speech.md

 #### STEP 3.1: Asynchronously

-You can also trigger the service asynchronously by uploading a text file to a minio bucket in `text-to-speech/input` and, when the execution finishes, the result file can be found in `text-to-speech/output`.
-Input and output fields in the YAML file could be removed if we are only going to use the service synchronously.
+You can also trigger the service asynchronously by uploading a text file to a MinIO bucket in `text-to-speech/input` and, when the execution finishes, the result file can be found in `text-to-speech/output`.
+Input and output fields in the YAML file can be removed if we are only going to use the service synchronously.

 ### STEP 4: Remove the Function

-Once you have finished, you could delete the service using the command:
+Once you have finished, you can delete the service using the command:

 ```sh
 oscar-cli service remove text-to-speech